 Previously, Neil was an Assistant Professor of Innovation and Strategy at the MIT Sloan School of Management, where he co-directed the Experimental Innovation Lab (X-Lab), and a Visiting Professor at the Laboratory for Innovation Science at Harvard.
 He has advised businesses and government on the future of Moore’s Law, has been on National Academies panels on transformational technologies and scientific reliability, and is part of the Council on Competitiveness’ National Commission on Innovation & Competitiveness Frontiers.

-Neil did his PhD in Business and Public Policy at Berkeley, where he also did Masters degrees in Computer Science and Statistics.
-He has a masters in Economics from the London School of Economics, and undergraduate degrees in Physics and International Development.
-Prior to academia, Neil worked at organizations such as Lawrence Livermore National Laboratories, Bain and Company, The United Nations, the World Bank, and the Canadian Parliament.
+He has a PhD in Business and Public Policy from Berkeley, where he also did Masters degrees in Computer Science and Statistics.
+He also has a masters in Economics from the London School of Economics, and undergraduate degrees in Physics and International Development.
+Prior to academia, He worked at organizations such as Lawrence Livermore National Laboratory, Bain and Company, the United Nations, the World Bank, and the Canadian Parliament.

 July 28, 2022

 - Neil Thompson | Research Scientist

 June 30, 2022